Impact Documentation Programme

 • Reflect kaupapa as it’s lived

-• Support reporting and funding accountability
+• Support reporting and funding conversations

 • Build a long-term archive of impact